 Program Overview - Biology majors develop a strong foundation in biology by exploring cell biology, genetics, chemistry, molecular biology, ecology, evolutionary theory, scientific methodology, research techniques and more.
-The coursework encourages students to sharpen their analytical, problem-solving, scientific reasoning, critical thinking, communication, and laboratory skills.
+The coursework encourages students to sharpen their analytical, problemsolving, scientific reasoning, critical thinking, communication, and laboratory skills.
 Students have the opportunity to work in Concordia University's research laboratory to get hands-on experience early in their coursework and to develop mentoring relationships with fulltime faculty who are experiences in cutting-edge research.
 Experience in the human cadaver laboratory is an important part of the program.

-Prerequisites from Gener ral Education

-BIO 120 Biology I: The Unity of Life 4

 CHE 115 General Chemistry 4

+MAT 125 Pre-Calculus OR

-MAT 125 Pre- Calculus or MAT 135 Calculus 4
+MAT 135 Calculus 4

-Required: 37 to 39 credit ts
+Required: 37 to 38 credits

 Biology Core: 18

 BIO 130 Biology II: The Diversity of Life 4

 BIO 210 Genetics 4

 BIO 330 Cell Biology 4

-BIO 450 Special Topics in Biology (2 courses of 1 credit each) 1 and 1
+BIO 450 Special Topics in Biology (2 courses of 1 credit each) 2

-n Proposal and BIO 456 Research in Biology 1 and 4
+BIO 456 Research in Biology OR

 BIO 498 Internship in Biology 4

-Chemistry Require ement: 12 credits
+Chemistry Re quirement: 12 credits

 CHE 116 General Chemistry II 4

 CHE 221 Organic Chemistry 4

 CHE 328 Introduction to Biochemistry 4

-Mathematics Requ irement: 3 to 4 credits
+Mathematics Requirement: 3 to 4 credits

-MAT 110 Introduction to Probability and Statistics 3
+MAT 110 Introduction to Probability and Statistics OR 3

-or

-MAT 330 Probability and Statistics (Calculus-based) 4
+MAT 230 Probability and Statistics (Calculus-based) 4

+Physics Requi irement: 4 credits

-Physics Requireme PHS 112 General e nt: 4 credits Physics I (Trigonometry-based) or PHS 221 General Physics I (Calculus-based) 4
+PHS 112 General Physics I (Trigonometry-based) OR

+PHS 221 General Physics I (Calculus-based) 4

-Electives : 15 credits (at least 1 2 courses must be 300/400 level)
+Flactives: 15 credits (at least 2 courses must be 300/400 level)

 BIO 220 Plant Biology 4

 BIO 230 Animal Biology and Physiology 4

 BIO 300 Microbiology 4

 BIO 315 Human Anatomy and Physiology I 4

 BIO 316 Human Anatomy and Physiology II 4

 BIO 320 Ecology 4

 BIO 340 Science Issues and Ethics 4

-BIO 350 Medical Terminology 2 3
+BIO 350 Medical Terminology 2

-BIO 415 Biology of Aging
+BIO 415 Biology of Aging 3

 BIO 430 Immunology 3

 BIO 440 Human Gross Anatomy 4

+BIO460 Neuroscience 4

 BIO 497 Biology Teaching Assistant 1 to 4

 KHS 473 Biomechanics 4

 PSY 310 Physiological Psychology 4

-BUSINESS MAJOR: 40 CREDITS (BA ADULT; ONLINE ONLY)
+BUSINESS M AJOR: 40 CREDITS (BA ADULT; ONLINE ONLY)

-Program Overview - A major in business is applicable to virtually any industry and will provide the knowledge and skills for students to start their own business.
+rview - A major in business is applicable to virtually any i ndustry

+and will provide the knowledge and skills for students to start their own business.
 It also provides a broad exposure to all the elements that make an organization function well.
 The BA program in business provides a general overview of business and is comprised of 10, four-credit courses.
 Students are encouraged to also complete a minor in a supplementary field.
 This major is designed to prepare students with the knowledge and skills needed to work effectively in a business organization or as an entrepreneur.

 Required: 40 credits

 BUS 310 Organizational Behavior 4

-BUS 330 Business Economics 4

-BUS 340 Business Analytics I 4

 BUS 350 Innovative Marketing and Social Media 4

-BUS 360 Corporate Accounting and Budgeting 4
+BUS 360 Accounting and Budgeting 4

+BUS430 Business Law and Ethics 4

+BUS345 Business Analytics 4

 BUS 410 Operations and Quality Management 4

 BUS 420 Corporate Finance 4

-BUS 430 Legal and Ethical Environment of Business 4

-BUS 450 Business Analytics II 4
+BUS 445 International Management 4

-BUS 490 Business Strategy and Ethics 4
+BUS 490 Business Strategy 4

+BUS492 Business Capstone 4